Guayas Ecuador Travel Guide

 For those staying long-term, Guayaquil offers amenities for remote work and a resident lifestyle.

-Remain aware of your surroundings, notably in crowded spots.
-Secure your valuables and use reputable travel services.
+Be alert, notably in crowded spots.
+Secure your valuable items and use reputable travel services.

 Keep important phone numbers (local emergency, embassy, hotel) readily available.
 Emergency number for Ecuador is 911.